The Jimbaran Beach Balinese boutique resort is one of my favourite places to stay in Bali!

 Jimbaran Beach has great choices for Seafoodaholics

-On dusk, we strolled along the beach with our shoes in hand to the ‘Belmond’ and enjoyed a beautiful dinner at the oceanfront Nelayan Restaurant for our first night in Bali.
+At dusk, we strolled along the beach with our shoes in hand to the ‘Belmond’ for dinner at the oceanfront Nelayan Restaurant.

 We were seated on outdoor pavilion on the edge of the sandy beach surrounded decorated with candles, paper lights and floating streamers.
 Perfect!